Grulla-Software/icons-reactjs/README.md

 Additional information about using the component pros.

 - **icon**: Use this prop to indicates the name of the icon that the component will display.
-This must be indicated as a `string`.For more information about icon names you can visit the following website: Go to view icons and icon names.[Click me to see icons and icon names!](https://codesandbox.io/embed/tooltips-reactjs-j3ymmk?fontsize=14&hidenavigation=1&theme=dark)
+This must be indicated as a `string`.For more information about icon names you can visit the following website: Go to view icons and icon names.
+[Click me to see icons and icon names!](https://codesandbox.io/embed/tooltips-reactjs-j3ymmk?fontsize=14&hidenavigation=1&theme=dark)

 ## Authors ✒️